retaildevcrews/asb-spark/README.md

 ### Create Codespace

+> The OpenHack requires Codespaces and bash
+> If you have dotfiles that default to zsh, make sure to use bash as your terminal

 - The `AKS Secure Baseline` repo for the OpenHack is at [github/retaildevcrews/asb-spark](https://github.com/retaildevcrews/asb-spark)
 - Open this repo in your web browser
 - Create a new `Codespace` in this repo